Fix Mac Won't Restart or Restart Not Working: Complete Guide

 Once the diagnostics test is complete, you'll receive a report detailing any hardware issues detected.

-If Apple Diagnostics finds a hardware problem, or when all other troubleshooting attempts have failed, it's time to get expert assistance.
+If Apple Diagnostics finds a hardware problem, or if other solutions have failed, it's time to get expert assistance.
 Your best bet is to see an authorized service provider or the Apple Store.

 Conclusion

-A Mac that won't restart can be a frustrating issue, but with a systematic approach, you can usually resolve the problem without too much trouble.
-Whether it's as simple as unplugging an external device or as involved as reinstalling macOS, the solutions covered in this article should help you fix the restart issue and get your Mac back to functioning smoothly.
+A Mac that won't restart can be a frustrating issue.
+However, with a systematic approach, you can usually resolve the problem without too much trouble.
+From unplugging an external device to reinstalling macOS, the solutions can help you fix the restart issue.

 Lucien